ttw225/git-gpg-validator/README.md

 Applicable to the situation where the same key is used for encryption and decryption.

-Compare GPG Key fingerprint between git config setting and platform settings.
+This script will compare GPG Key fingerprint between git config setting and platform settings.

+> The fingerprint is derived from the public key and creation timestamp -- both are contained in the public keys listed on the site. [reference](https://stackoverflow.com/a/46916593)